 Students who enroll at The Ohio State University agree to abide by the Code of Student Conduct.
-Copies may be obtained from the Committee on Academic Misconduct Office.
+Copies may be obtained from the Committee on Academic Misconduct office at 281 W. Lane Ave.
 Each student is responsible for becoming familiar with the rules and regulations of The Ohio State University.